brimdata/zed-sample-data/README.md

 # Creation

 The data set was made from the several PCAP files in the 2018 set.
-[Zeek v3.0.0](https://github.com/zeek/zeek/releases/tag/v3.0.0) was used in its default configuration with the only change being the addition/enabling of the [JSON Streaming Logs](https://github.com/corelight/json-streaming-logs) package.
-The packet captures were then processed via the command-line:
+[Zeek v6.2.0](https://github.com/zeek/zeek/releases/tag/v6.2.0) was used in its default configuration with the only change being the addition/enabling of the [JSON Streaming Logs](https://github.com/corelight/json-streaming-logs) package.
+The packet captures were then processed via the command-lines:

 ```
 # mergecap -w wrccdc.pcap wrccdc.2018-03-24.10*.pcap